SandraBergstrom/react-ci-challenge/my-app/README.md

 If you get the following error message:
 opensslErrorStack: [ 'error:03000086:digital envelope routines::initialization error' ], library: 'digital envelope routines', reason: 'unsupported', code: 'ERR_OSSL_EVP_UNSUPPORTED'

-then type the following in the terminal: export NODE_OPTIONS=--openssl-legacy-provider
+then type the following in the terminal and then run npm start again: export NODE_OPTIONS=--openssl-legacy-provider